Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 **Autonomous**​—The Shadow Dx can operate itself.

 ::: callout left
 ## Gear Creation Guidelines

 If you need to quickly stat-up a piece of gear these guidelines will be super helpful.

-Start with an Average \[1¤\] cost.
+Start with an Average [1¤] cost.
 Add upgrades, and subtract downgrades for the final cost rating.

 ### Average Gear [1¤]

 #### Aspects

-Take one trouble aspect and other balanced aspects such as {Smart Device} as appropriate.
+Take one trouble aspect and other balanced aspects such as :aspect[Smart Device] as appropriate.

 #### Skills